duchuy1612/OSTEP-Homeworks/Chapter 9 - Proportional Sharing/README.md

     U = 196/200 = 0.98
     ```

 Question 4 : How does your answer to the previous question change as the quantum size (`-q`) gets larger?
+và
 Question 5 : Can you make a version of the graph that is found in the chapter?
 What else would be worth exploring?
 How would the graph look with a stride scheduler?
 - Em chưa làm được ạ.